You can reset Microsoft Edge to its default settings on Windows 11 by navigating through the browser’s settings menu.

 Why does Edge keep reverting to old settings after a reset?

-This usually happens because your Microsoft account syncs your old settings back to the browser immediately after you sign in.
+This often happens because your Microsoft account syncs your old settings back to the browser as soon as you sign in.
 To fix this, turn off sync before resetting, or check for malicious extensions and registry policies that might be forcing the browser to keep old, unwanted configurations.

 Summary